gogo45ish/amazon-sentiment/README.md

 - **Live Data:** Retrieve product information based on a keyword or ASIN from a hosted PostgreSQL database.
 - **Sentiment Analysis:** Analyze product reviews using a Hugging Face model.
 - **Intuitive Interface:** A user-friendly interface for quick and efficient product search and review analysis.
-- **Scalable & Fast:** Built with modern technologies for a robust and performant user experience.

 ## How to Use